Mental health for every child's flourishing

 Designed for scale and lasting impact

-We co-create each program with local social change organizations, civil society, government institutions and other key stakeholders.
+We co-create each program with local implementers, civil society organizations, government leaders and other key stakeholders.

 With community participation, stakeholder ownership and guided by ACT, the programs stay locally grounded— yet can scale to benefit millions of people and create systemic change.